vpegado/vpegado.github.io/_posts/2014-01-22-setting-up-this-site.md

 Check [Jekyll Configuration][jekyll-config] to see what is avalible.

 ## Local preview
-Go to the root of your project and run `jekyll server` go to <http://localhost:4000> to preview your changes.
+Go to the root of your project and run `jekyll server --watch` go to <http://localhost:4000> to preview your changes.

 [cdn]:            http://en.wikipedia.org/wiki/Content_delivery_network
 [git]:            http://git-scm.com